 When the Eagles reunited for a 2007 album, they used two of Tempchin's songs, "Somebody" and "It's Your World Now," for Long Road Out of Eden, their first studio album in 28 years.
 The record debuted at #1 on Billboard's Top 200 album chart when it was released in November 2007.

-Now living in Encinitas, Tempchin recently released a solo CD, Songs, which includes his new version of “Smuggler’s Blues,” co-written with Glenn Frey and featured prominently in the TV show Miami Vice in the ’80s.
+While living in Encinitas, Tempchin released a solo CD, Songs, which includes his new version of “Smuggler’s Blues,” co-written with Glenn Frey and featured prominently in the TV show Miami Vice in the ’80s.
 He self-distributes Songs through tempchin.com.

 The longtime local says the legal protections for songwriters have made him a good living.
 "It's been a bonanza over and over and over again."